SAHU-01/Web-Dev-Resources/README.md

 # Web-Dev-Resources
-Repo for web development links and resources
+Repository for web development links and resources